letoram/arcan/src/tools/waybridge/README.md

 Then the correlated arcan events can be traced with ARCAN\_SHMIF\_DEBUG=1

+All individual protocols can be disabled by the -no-(protocol alias) switch in order to control client behavior as this may vary wildly from client to client depending on the set of requested vs. available protocols.

 Notes and Issues
 ====
-1. DRM- buffer translation is incomplete - though the handles can be forwarded with some rather aggressive DRM tricks, we still don't track/release correctly.

-2. Mouse input, scroll wheel / scroll locking not really working
+1. Mouse input, scroll wheel / scroll locking not really working

 3. Stride - the shm- buffer blit doesn't take stride differences into account.
 This fails on MPV in SHM depending on source video size.